rokucommunity/brighterscript/docs/plugins.md

 ### Working with TypeScript

-It is highly recommended to use TypeScript as intellisence helps greatly writing code against new APIs.
+It is highly recommended to use TypeScript as intellisense helps greatly writing code against new APIs.

 ```bash
 # install modules needed to compile a plugin